Comets

 (3200) Phaethon

 From 14 to 20 Dec 2004, I made some pictures of the now extinct comet (3200) Phaethon.
-Seiichi Yoshida directed an international campaign in order to detect an eventually tail of this object.
+Seiichi Yoshida directed an international campaign in order to detect a tail of this object.
 (3200) Phaethon is believed to be the ancestor of the geminid meteor shower.
 The results of the observational campaign are here.

 (3200)Phaethon_14dec2004